George Couper Gibbs: Florida Attorney General

 On May 16, 1938, Governor Fred P. Cone appointed Gibbs as the 26th Florida Attorney General, succeeding Cary D. Landis, who had died in office.
 While he was in office, World War II began in Europe.
 In the 1940 commencement address at the University of Florida, Gibbs stressed the importance of patriotism in America, citing the lack of freedoms in Nazi Germany and the quick conquest of the neighboring countries.
 Gibbs did not seek a full term in the 1940 election, preferring to return to private practice.

 Death and personal life

+Gibbs was a member of Civitan International, Phi Delta Phi, and Phi Kappa Psi.
 Gibbs died in Jacksonville on September 17, 1946.
-He is buried in Jacksonville's Evergreen Cemetery alongside his wife, Lenora Bausch.
-He was survived by 4 children.

-Gibbs was a member of Civitan International, Phi Delta Phi, and Phi Kappa Psi.

 The George Couper Gibbs residence at 2717 Riverside Avenue in Jacksonville was designed by Mellen Clark Greeley.
 It is listed on the National Register of Historic Places as part of the Riverside Historic District.